 How does marketing nurture these leads to have them go from C leads to B leads and eventually A leads?
 There are a few things a marketing department does:

 - Newsletters – a weekly or monthly newsletter is sent out to C leads to keep them close to the company and the product so they don’t forget about them after the initial contact.
 Newsletters to C leads must be different from the newsletters actual customers get.

 - Public Relations – the second thing that marketing people do is constantly talk to journalists and the media about their company, offering news about product updates and special launches.

 - Customer Events – events allow you an opportunity to interact with your customers.
 It’s even a good idea to get some of your satisfied customers to talk during these events as there’s nothing better than a third-party endorsement!

 Hire Mavericks early, Journeymen and Superstars next

-Mavericks are also very comfortable in places where there isn’t well-defined processes, products or structures, which is pretty typical for the early stage of a startup.
-You need to understand that this does mean that Mavericks like independence and despise control, even if that control is some kind of process.
+Mavericks are also very comfortable in places where there aren’t well-defined processes, products or structures, which is pretty typical for the early stage of a startup.
+You need to understand that this does mean that Mavericks like independence and despise control, even if that control is some kind of a process.

-They’ll tend to neglect rules and process, but that’s okay because they are really great at persuading customers to take a leap of faith.
+They’ll tend to neglect rules and processes, but that’s okay because they are really great at persuading customers to take a leap of faith.
 You also should remember that promoting Mavericks to a VP or sales manager position is not a good idea.

 Don’t hire seasoned or senior salespeople